-Cats with Feline Immunodeficiency Virus (FIV) may not show symptoms immediately.
-The virus is similar to HIV, but is only found in cats.
-Owners with an infected cat are not at risk of contracting the virus.
-Like HIV, FIV attacks the immune system of the cat.
+- FIV infects cells of the immune system of the cat.
 While the virus itself may not cause immediate symptoms, the cat’s immune system will become less able to fight against other infections and illnesses.

-FIV diagnostic tests may not be able to distinguish vaccinated cats from infected cats.
-While vaccines for FIV (a retrovirus) have certainly helped to reduce the frequency of infections, FDA-approved antiretroviral drugs for cats that become infected are currently not available.
+- FIV diagnostic tests may not be able to distinguish vaccinated cats from infected cats.
+While vaccines for FIV have certainly helped to reduce the frequency of infections, FDA-approved antiretroviral drugs for cats that become infected are currently not available.

 Symptoms of FIV infection may include: